-Citizens arrests are subject to fewer constitutional requirements than an arrest by law enforcement officers, but citizens arrests still have rules that govern them.
+While arrests by private citizens are subject to fewer constitutional requirements than an arrest by law enforcement officers, there are still rules that apply.
 Failure to abide by these rules can result in civil and criminal liability for the arresting individual.

-In general, people cant use citizens arrests for misdemeanors unless the misdemeanor involves a breach of the peace.
-Even in these circumstances, however, individuals can only make arrests when they have personally witnessed the criminal behavior and the breach has just occurred or there is a strong likelihood that the breach will continue.
+In general, people can't use a citizen's arrest for misdemeanors unless the misdemeanor involves a breach of the peace.
+Even in these circumstances, however, individuals can only make arrests when they've personally witnessed the criminal behavior and the breach has just occurred or there's a strong likelihood that the breach will continue.

-As mentioned above, a citizens arrest does not carry with it the same constitutional requirements that attach to an arrest by law enforcement officers.
+As mentioned above, a citizen's arrest doesn't carry with it the same constitutional requirements that attach to an arrest by law enforcement officers.
 If, however, a person acts on the request of law enforcement, any arrest they carry out must meet the same constitutional standards as an arrest by the law enforcement officers themselves.

-Despite the fact that citizens arrests do not carry the same constitutional requirements as a typical arrest, individuals must only use the amount of force that is reasonable and necessary to make the arrest.
+Despite the fact that citizens' arrests don't carry the same constitutional requirements as a typical arrest, individuals must only use the amount of force that's reasonable and necessary to make the arrest.
 Just what exactly constitutes the reasonable and necessary amount of force depends on the facts surrounding each arrest.
-Juries will usually examine the facts surrounding a citizens arrest and make the determination of whether it involved excessive force.
+Juries will usually examine the facts surrounding the arrest and determine whether the force was excessive.

 Some states prohibit the use of deadly force except in circumstances where the person making the arrest or someone else is faced with the threat of serious bodily injury or immediate use of deadly physical force.
 In these situations, the person making the arrest may use deadly force in order to prevent harm to themselves or others.

-Other states allow people making a citizens arrest to use deadly force to stop a fleeing arrestee as long as the person making the arrest used reasonable methods in order to make the arrest.
+Other states allow a private individual making an arrest to use deadly force to stop a fleeing arrestee as long as the person making the arrest used reasonable methods in order to make the arrest.
 Some states go further and require that the person using deadly force first attempt to restrain the subject of the arrest, and other states require pursuit and an explicitly stated intent to arrest before using deadly force.

 The use of excessive force can open up the arresting individual to civil and criminal liability, which is especially true when individuals use deadly force to apprehend criminals.
-Any use of deadly force during a citizens arrest that does not comply with the applicable state law could result in manslaughter or murder charges against the arresting individual.
+Any use of deadly force during a citizen's arrest that doesn't comply with the applicable state law could result in manslaughter or murder charges against the arresting individual.
 In additional to criminal liability, a private citizen may end up facing a wrongful death lawsuit from the family of the suspected criminal.

-In addition to wrongful death lawsuits, a citizens arrest has the potential to expose individuals to other kinds of tort liability if the arrest was not justified.
-If a person does not comply with the laws requirements when making the arrest, the arrestee could allege a number of offenses in a personal injury lawsuit, including the aforementioned wrongful death, false imprisonment and assault and battery.
+In addition to wrongful death lawsuits, a citizen's arrest has the potential to expose individuals to other kinds of tort liability if the arrest wasn't justified.
+If a person doesn't comply with the law's requirements when making the arrest, the arrestee could allege a number of claims in a personal injury lawsuit, including the aforementioned wrongful death, false imprisonment, assault, and battery.

-Every individual is empowered to arrest wrongdoers in certain circumstances, but individuals looking to make a citizens arrest act at their own risk.
-Not only is the act of apprehending a criminal inherently dangerous, but failure to meet the legal requirements for a citizens arrest could have devastating consequences for the person making the arrest.
+Every individual is empowered to arrest wrongdoers in certain circumstances, but citizens looking to make an arrest act at their own risk.
+Not only is the act of apprehending a criminal inherently dangerous, but failure to meet the legal requirements for a citizen's arrest could have devastating legal consequences for the person making the arrest.
 To learn more, speak with an experienced criminal defense attorney near you.